 Completed Phase I Clinical Trial.
-In 2004, we completed a placebo-controlled Phase I single rising dose clinical trial of TC-2696 conducted to determine its safety and tolerability profile in healthy volunteers.
+In 2004, we completed a placebo controlled Phase I single rising dose clinical trial of TC-2696 conducted to determine its safety and tolerability profile in healthy volunteers.
 The trial was conducted in France with 44 healthy volunteers divided into dose groups of 2mg, 5mg, 10mg, 20mg, 50mg, 100mg, 150mg and 200mg.
 In the trial, TC-2696 was well tolerated at doses of up to 150mg.
 At 150mg, we observed mild to moderate dizziness and lightheadedness.
 At 200mg, we observed nausea, vomiting and elevated blood pressure and heart rate.

 We included a surrogate measure in our Phase I clinical trial of TC-2696 to provide an indication of the potential efficacy of this product candidate as a treatment for pain.
 The surrogate measure involved the use of a metal probe, which emitted increasing amounts of heat.
-We asked participants to indicate when the heat became painful.
-We then assessed the amount of heat that was necessary at various time intervals following dosing with TC-2696 for participants to feel pain as compared to the amount of heat that was necessary for participants dosed with placebo to feel pain.
-Using this surrogate measure, we observed a drug effect in participants at one or more time intervals in each of the 5mg, 10mg, 50mg and 150mg dose groups.
+We used the surrogate measure to assess pain threshold, which was indicated by the temperature of the metal probe at which subjects first reported feeling pain, and pain tolerance, which was indicated by subjects reporting the temperatures of the metal probe as bearable or not bearable.
+We also assessed pain relief, which was indicated by subjects making subjective estimations of the degree of pain on the day of assessment as compared to the first day of the trial.
+Using this surrogate measure, we observed a drug effect on at least one of the assessments at one or more time intervals in each of the 5mg, 10mg, 50mg and 150mg dose groups.